dexterlabora/excap-social/README.md

 ```
 ###config/config.js

 This is where you will define the web port that the server listens on (i.e. 8181) and the SSL certificate information.
 You will need to create your own self-signed certificate or purchase one.
-This examples uses a GoDaddy SSL certificate and is placed the files in an SSL directory.
+This examples uses a GoDaddy SSL certificate and places the files in an SSL directory.
 ```
 // Configure the app settings here such as Web port, certificates, etc.